SteveJustin1963/tec-AT5000/README.md

 ## plan
 develop a telephone autodialer that draws inspiration from
-- the AT-5000 auto dialer featured in the Simpsons.
+- the AT-5000 auto dialer featured in the Simpsons
-- hardware elements from the TE-Dial-Alarm-2.
+- review and use hardware elements from TE-Dial-Alarm-2. see wiki
-- "Dialer" software TE14-pg16
+- revier and use dialer software in TE14-pg16. see wiki